saikatomar/snt/Task 2/README.md

 #### Solution: The goal is to compare #of managers by gender for each given year starting 1990.

-### Visually compare the proportional relationship between the quantities examined
+#### The way to represent the visualization of the problem is to visually compare the proportional relationship between the quantities examined.
+The reason for using active column is to differentiate an employee being active in a given year.